jokob-sk/NetAlertX/front/plugins/README_DE.md

 >

-### 🗺 Mapping the plugin results into a database table
+### 🗺 Zuordnung der Plugin-Ergebnisse zu einer Datenbanktabelle

 Plugin results are always inserted into the standard `Plugin_Objects` database table.
 Optionally, PiAlert can take the results of the plugin execution and insert these results into an additional database table.
 This is enabled by with the property `"mapped_to_table"` in the `config.json` file.
 The mapping of the columns is defined in the `database_column_definitions` array.

 > [!NOTE]
-> If results are mapped to the `CurrentScan` table, the data is then included into the regular scan loop, so for example notification for devices are sent out.
+> If results are mapped to the `CurrentScan` table, the data is then included into the regular scan loop, so for beispiel notification for devices are sent out.

->🔍 Example:
+>🔍 Beispiel:
 >
->For example, this approach is used to implement the `DHCPLSS` plugin.
+>For beispiel, this approach is used to implement the `DHCPLSS` plugin.
 The script parses all supplied "dhcp.leases" files, gets the results in the generic table format outlined in the "Column order and values" section above and takes individual values and inserts them into the `CurrentScan` database table in the PiAlert database.
 All this is achieved by:
 >
 >1.
 Specifying the database table into which the results are inserted by defining `"mapped_to_table": "CurrentScan"` in the root of the `config.json` file as shown below:
 >